 Error: A power supply unit error was detected.
 The part needs to be replaced immediately.

+None: Not mounted.

 Error Notification

 Indicates whether a notification is to be issued to prompt for error reporting if an error is detected.

+Valid: Notification.

+Invalid: No notification.